Swasteek/HireMind-AI/README.md

 **Why 40/60 weighting for combined score?** Interview performance (demonstrated ability) is weighted higher than resume (documented history) because it's a better signal of actual capability.

 ---

-Built in 7 days as an MVP.
-Stack: React · Node.js · PostgreSQL · Groq AI